-Worship Mentors is essentially a “choose your own adventure” guide that covers all of the topics a worship leader could ever need.
+Worship Mentors is essentially a “choose your own adventure” guide covering all the topics a worship leader could ever need.
 And answers any questions you may have, from spirituality to the technical details of planning a worship service.
-It’s a book that you will leave sitting out so that you can come back to it over and over again.
+It’s a book you will leave sitting out so you can return to it repeatedly.

 Anyone who reads this book will come away with a solid blueprint on how to make a huge impact in their community through worship.

-It’s direct advice from worship leaders that are making a massive impact for the kingdom like Chris Tomlin, Matt Redman, Kari Jobe, Jeremy Camp, Tasha Cobbs, and a ton more.
-As well as leaders from Hillsong, Maverick City, Bethel, Jesus Culture, Elevation, Switchfoot, and more.
+It’s direct advice from worship leaders that are making a massive impact on the kingdom like Chris Tomlin, Matt Redman, Kari Jobe, Jeremy Camp, Tasha Cobbs, and many more.
+As well as leaders from Hillsong, Maverick City, Bethel, Jesus Culture, Elevation, Switchfoot, etc.

 Transform every area of your life through worship.

-This book unfolds a holistic view of worship so that you can experience peace, joy, and the richness of living in God’s presence.
+This book unfolds a holistic view of worship to experience peace, joy, and the richness of living in God’s presence.
 Be drawn to the heart of God as you explore answers to important questions such as: